- Hike the rainforest trails and waterfalls of Corcovado National Park

 Day 5: Departure

-Time to say goodbye and return home.
-Fly out early in the morning to San Jose and connect to your flight home.
-Or connect onto the next part of your adventure in Costa Rica.
+Time to say goodbye to Costa Rica.
+You'll fly out early in the morning to San José and connect to your flight home—or onward to the next adventure.